-The falling edge of the CSB, in conjunction with the rising edge of SCLK, determines the start of the framing.
-An example of the serial timing and its definitions can be found in Figure 59 and Table 5.
+The falling edge of CSB, in conjunction with the rising edge of SCLK, determines the start of the framing.
+An example of the serial timing and the definitions can be found in Figure 58 and Table 5.

 Other modes involving the CSB are available.
-The CSB can be held low indefinitely, permanently enabling the device; this is called streaming.
+The CSB can be held low indefinitely, which permanently enables the device; this is called streaming.
 The CSB can stall high between bytes to allow for additional external timing.
-When the CSB is tied high, the SPI functions are placed in high impedance mode.
-This mode turns on any secondary functions of the SPI function pins.
+When CSB is tied high, SPI functions are placed in high impedance mode.
+This mode turns on any SPI pin secondary functions.

 During an instruction phase, a 16-bit instruction is transmitted.
-Data follows the instruction phase, and the length of the data stream is determined by the W1 and W0 bits, as shown in Figure 59.
+Data follows the instruction phase, and the length is determined by the W0 and W1 bits, as shown in Figure 58.